dvaruas/goutils/README.md

 # goutils

-A collection of personal utility scripts in Go
+A collection of personal utility scripts written in Go.